TeomanEgeSelcuk/TeomanEgeSelcuk/README.md

 # 💫 About Me:

 Hi!
-I'm a Software Engineer specializing in data-driven solutions and automation.
-Currently, I'm developing a Job Application program integrating with LinkedIn, Zip Recruiter, Indeed, and Glassdoor, using Python, SQL, and Excel.
-I'm also exploring Langchain LLMs for automated Cover Letters, Resumes, and email analysis.
-I'm open to collaborating on Data Analyst projects, LLM projects, SQL, Excel, Tableau, and POWERBI.
-Seeking assistance with troubleshooting complex datasets in financial and environmental economics.
-Currently learning LLM API integrations, advanced Data Analysis, and gaining proficiency in POWERBI and Tableau.
-Ask me about Docker, Python, or trading algorithm development
+I’m a Software Engineer specializing in full-stack development with expertise in data-driven solutions, automation, and LLM integrations.
+Currently, I’m exploring LangChain LLMs to automate Cover Letters, Resumes, and email analysis, while building proficiency in Docker, API integrations, and advanced Python frameworks.
+Open to collaborating on LLM projects, data analysis (financial/environmental economics), or visualization tools using Tableau/POWERBI.
+Seeking guidance on scaling data engineering pipelines, trading algorithms, or AI-driven application development.

 ## 🌐 Socials: